Home » Home Updates » 3 Simple Ways to Use Black Wall Paint in Your Home

 color blocked bedroom wall

 So?
 I painted half the wall black!
+I used Sherwin Williams Iron Ore, so more of a deep, dark gray.
 This serves a couple of functions: it gave me the look of a headboard and also made the room feel instantly more interesting.
+It moved your eyes up from the floor making the space feel taller.
 And the way the light shines on the black is just too good.

 how to use black paint in your home